CVE-2026-41096

 Vulnerability

-This is a heap-based buffer overflow vulnerability within the Windows DNS service.
-It allows an unauthenticated attacker to execute arbitrary code over the network, potentially leading to full system compromise.
+The flaw is a heap-based buffer overflow (CWE-122) within the Windows DNS service.
+It allows an unauthenticated attacker to send crafted packets over the network to trigger memory corruption and execute code in the context of the service.

 Business impact